adnammit/notes/node.md

-		nvm install latest          install the latest version nvm use 10.5.0              you gotta say "use" if you actually want to use it -- just installing won't work nvm alias default 10.5.0    set as default
+		nvm install latest          install the latest version nvm use 10.5.0              you gotta say "use" if you actually want to use it -- just installing won't work nvm alias default 10.5.0    set as default nvm list available			see what's available and select lts version if desired
 	```

 ### NPM USAGE